 The ocean is not the only place where nurdles end up; on land, they’re often found near ports and factories, or strewn along roadsides and in fields after being spilt during transportation.

-We’re committed to reducing our reliance on single-use plastic and encourage our customers to take advantage of the choice of recycled and bio-degradable packaging options available.
+Green Fulfilment is committed to reducing our reliance on single-use plastic and encourage our customers to take advantage of the choice of recycled and bio-degradable packaging options available.